The one-loop amplitudes for Higgs + 4 partons with full mass effects: Introduction

 At the Large Hadron Collider (LHC) the primary mechanism for producing and detecting Higgs bosons is the process $gg \to \Higgs$.
 This process is mediated, in the Standard Model, by a loop of massive coloured fermions.
 Since the Yukawa coupling is proportional to the fermion mass the predominant contribution is the result of the coupling of the top quark to the Higgs boson.
 In the limit in which only a very heavy top quark contributes, the corresponding amplitude is independent of the top quark mass; this gives rise to an effective field theory (EFT) in which the loop of heavy top quarks is replaced by an effective Lagrangian,

 where $g_s$ is the strong coupling constant, $v$ is the vacuum expectation value of the Higgs field, $G_{\mu\nu}$ is QCD field strength, and $\Higgs$ is the Higgs boson field.
 The EFT in Eq.~(\ref{EFT}) has been used to compute higher-order corrections to the inclusive cross-section -- most recently up to next-to-next-to-next-to-leading order~\cite{Anastasiou:2015ema,Mistlberger:2018etf} -- as well as rates for the production of Higgs bosons in association with up to three additional jets up to next-to-leading order~\cite{Campbell:2006xx,Cullen:2013saa}.
 The effective field theory description is expected to break down when, for example, the transverse momentum of produced gluons is of order of the top quark mass.
+This breakdown has most recently been investigated at NLO in ref.~\cite{Jones:2018hbb}.
 This kinematic regime is beginning to be explored at the LHC~\cite{Sirunyan:2017dgc} and can give important information about the mediators in the loop that couple to the Higgs.
 For such configurations it is therefore important to make use of a superior calculation in which the full dependence on the top quark mass is retained.
 Such a calculation also allows a direct quantification of the breakdown of the EFT approach.

 Analytic results for the Higgs+3 parton amplitude in the full theory have been known for a long time~\cite{Ellis:1987xu,Baur:1989cm}.
 Corresponding results for Higgs+4 parton amplitudes have been obtained in refs.~\cite{DelDuca:2001fn,Neumann:2016dny}, although in both cases expressions for at least some of the amplitudes were too long to report.
 In addition there are several automatic procedures than can provide numerical results for one-loop amplitudes~\cite{Cullen:2014yla,Hirschi:2015iia,Greiner:2016awe,Buccioni:2019sur}.
 The aim of this paper is to present compact amplitudes for all contributing processes,